 In October 2012, as part of an Amended and Restated Employment Agreement, the Company's Chief Executive Officer was awarded 587 shares to be granted in two tranches across 2013 and 2014.
 As of May 2013, both tranches met the accounting definition for grant date and, as such, are being expensed from 2013 through 2017.
-The expense related to 2013 is included in the aforementioned recognized and unrecognized compensation costs related to restricted stock units.
-468 shares of this award are considered granted in 2013 and included in the table below.
-The remaining shares were granted in February 2014.
+Expenses related to 2014 and 2013 are included in the aforementioned recognized and unrecognized compensation costs related to restricted stock units.
+468 shares of this award are considered granted in 2013 while the remaining 119 shares were granted in February 2014.
 These awards provide the recipient with the ability to earn shares of the Company's common stock based on the Company's achievement of four stated stock price hurdles and continued employment through December 31, 2017.
 At the completion of the service period, the recipient will receive one quarter of the award for each stock price hurdle achieved after April 24, 2013.
 The four stock price hurdles are \$45, \$52, \$56 and \$60 which must be met for a period of at least thirty days using the average closing price over such period.
+In August 2014, the Amended and Restated Employment Agreement was further amended to include additional requirements.
+Specifically, if the third and fourth stock price hurdles are achieved the number of shares ultimately issued will be dependent on the average stock price for the thirty day period immediately prior to December 31, 2017.
+This amendment did not result in any incremental fair value to the award which is used to record compensation expense for the award.